 Traumatic brain injury medication is administered immediately after an injury to stabilize the individual and prevent a secondary injury.
 However, a brain injury can result in various secondary effects that may also require medication after initial treatment.

 While medication can help relieve many symptoms and secondary effects, such as pain and spasticity, it does not address the root cause of a condition.
 Therefore, it’s important not to use medication as a substitute for rehabilitation therapy.

-This article will discuss some of the most commonly used medications amongst traumatic brain injury survivors and their effects.
+This article will discuss the different types of medications used for traumatic brain injury and alternative ways to promote recovery.

 Here are some of the most common types of medications used to treat traumatic brain injury:

-- Significant weight loss or weight gain (5 percent or more in one month)
+- Significant weight loss or weight gain (5% or more in one month)

-- Motor agitation or slowing (making strange movements without meaning to)
+- Motor agitation (making strange movements without meaning to)

 - Extreme fatigue